The Ripple Effect: How the Middle East Situation Can Impact Your Daily Kopi

 The disruptions have already set off ripple effects through the global economy.
 Some key oil and gas infrastructures in the Middle East have also been damaged during the conflict.
 It may take months to years to restore the infrastructures and global fuel supplies.

-Even if the situation improves, we need be prepared for the effects of the Middle East situation to persist for some time.
+Even if the situation improves, we need to be prepared for the effects of the Middle East situation to persist for some time.

 Cushioning the ripple effects